 Applying to the Fee Assistance Program

-Note: The award from this program MAY NOT be used retroactively.
-If applicants already paid for certain application components, they will not be reimbursed.
+Note: The financial assistance from this program MAY NOT be used retroactively.
+If applicants already paid for certain application components, they will NOT be reimbursed.

 You can use the application guide to help you with your Fee Assistance Program application.

 After you submit your application, you will have to send in all of the required documentation (see the official list of documents here).